 If a Paw Pass is desired, students can contact the Paw Pass Office to request one or submit an online application through JagSync.
 Once in JagSync, fill out the information requested on the form.
 Upload a copy of your State issued ID or Driver’s License.
 You will need to take a photo for your ID and upload it to the form.
 Please make sure the photo follows the instructions to ensure acceptance and submit the form upon completion.

 Non-residential students can use their Jaguar Cards as ID cards unless they would like to have a Paw Pass.
 No one other than the student to whom the card is issued may use the ID card for any reason.
 The Paw Pass is the property of the University of Houston-Victoria and may be revoked at any time by the university.
 Students attending classes online or at the Katy campus are not required to have an ID.
 Further questions or correspondence can be addressed by emailing PawPass@uhv.edu.

 A Student Center is located in the University Commons building.
 Students can enjoy comfortable seating, vending machines, a game area, food vendors, large screen televisions, meeting rooms, and the campus bookstore.
-On the second floor of the building is a Student Services Suite, which contains the Counseling Center, Disability Services, Military and Veteran Services, and Student Conduct.
-Additionally in the building on the second floor is the Center for Student Involvement, which contains the offices of Student Life, Student Affairs, Student Government Association, and The Den (resource area for student organizations).
+On the second floor of the building is a Student Services Suite, which contains the Counseling Center, Disability Services, and Student Conduct.
+Additionally in the building is the Center for Student Involvement, which contains the offices of Student Life, Student Affairs, Student Government Association, and space for student organizations.

 UHV students must follow all published university policies and procedures.
 The Student Code of Conduct, as well as the academic sanctions and appeals process, are available in the Student Handbook.